 Biology+Business students must meet the prerequisite for both Haas and MCB.
-You can review the prerequisite requirements for Haas and MCB on their websites.
+You can review the prerequisite requirements for the Program on our Academics page.

 Unfortunately the Biology+Business Program is very competitive and we cannot accommodate every student who wants to join the program.
 You should meet with the Biology+Business advisor during your freshman and sophomore years to form an alternate plan.
 Students cannot reapply to the program.

 No, the program is only open to UC Berkeley freshmen who apply to the program in the fall of sophomore year.

 Unfortunately not.
 The program is only open to students admitted to UC Berkeley as freshmen.
 Students cannot transfer into the Biology+Business Program from community colleges or other universities.

 The coursework is designed for you to complete two full bachelor’s degrees in four years, and and students must meet all degree requirements for both MCB and Business.
 In addition, students must take the introductory Biology+Business seminar (MCELLBI/UGBA C95B) freshman year and a program-specific capstone course in their senior year.
 You can complete degree requirements without taking double the course load, but this is a very rigorous program, to be sure.
 See the sample Program Plans.

 No. The admissions committee will always review the first attempt at a course, especially if it’s a prerequisite for MCB or Haas.
 Per university policy, you may repeat a course only if you receive a D+ or lower, or a NP.